 A prolific researcher, Brett Martin has received nearly $1 million in grant funding, including some $700,000 from the National Institutes of Health, for her work examining the speech perception capacity of children with hearing loss.
-Her research focuses on electrophysiological and behavioral indices of speech processing in normal-hearing and hearing-impaired individuals.
-She is an expert in cortical evoked potentials.
+Her research focuses on electrophysiological and behavioral indices of speech processing in individuals with normal-hearing and in individuals with hearing loss.
+In recent years this work has evaluated speech processing in adverse listening situations, sound processing by individuals using cochlear implants, and the development of the acoustic change complex.
+She is an expert in cortical auditory evoked potentials.
+She directs the Audiology & Auditory Evoked Potentials Laboratory at the Graduate Center.
 Martin has published extensively in well-regarded journals in her field, including Ear and Hearing and the Journal of the Acoustical Society of America, and has received a number of awards for her publications.
-She also has presented at many national and international conferences and has reviewed grant applications for the National Science Foundation and the National Institutes of Health.
+She also has presented at many national and international conferences and has reviewed grant applications for the National Science Foundation, the American Speech-Language-Hearing Foundation, the American Academy of Audiology and the National Institutes of Health.

 Martin previously taught at Montclair State, Hofstra, and Seton Hall Universities.
 She earned a B.S. in 1984 and in 1985 an M.A. in audiology and hearing impairment, both from Northwestern University, and received her Ph.D. in speech and hearing sciences from the Graduate Center in 1997.